 The Central Nervous System (CNS) comprises the brain and the spinal cord.
 The Peripheral Nervous System (PNS) comprises the nerves and ganglia (tissue mass) outside the brain and the spinal cord.

-In these sensitive areas, even benign brain or spine tumors can seriously affect important functions of the body.
+Regardless of the tumor type, in these sensitive areas, even benign brain or spine tumors can seriously affect important functions of the body.
 The pressure caused by the tissue mass can cause general symptoms, or symptoms very specific to the area it is affecting.

 Although brain and spine tumors are rare, serious symptoms should not be overlooked.
 Below we list the signs to look for, which can help detect a brain or spine tumor early.